 7 Creative Ways To Cook With Lavender Flowers

 1. Craft your own lavender sugar: Take one part dried lavender flowers to two parts white sugar and place the ingredients in a jar.
 Seal the jar for one week.
 Stir well and if you wish to sift out the lavender blooms you can.
 You now have lavender sugar, perfect for using in warm beverages or summer drinks.
 It is also a great addition to the top of a pie or simple sugar cookie!

 2. Add some flavor to your honey: You can add a few lavender sprigs directly into your bottle of honey.
 The longer it sits, the more intense the lavender flavor will be.
 This is a great way to dress up toast, biscuits, and other bread that you add honey too for a special treat.
 You may want to test this in a separate container before flavoring all of your honey to make sure everyone likes the addition of lavender.

-3. Craft lavender syrup: A lavender flowers syrup is perfect for adding to desserts, beverages, and even cocktails.
-To make your own, mix 1/2 cup white sugar, 1/2 cup water, 1/4 cup of any sweet dessert wine and 3 tablespoons of regular orange juice.
+3. Craft lavender syrup: A lavender flower syrup is perfect for adding to desserts, beverages, and even cocktails.
+To make your own, mix 1/2 cup white sugar, 1/2 cup water, 1/4 cup of any sweet dessert wine, and 3 tablespoons of regular orange juice.
 Heat in a saucepan and add 2 tablespoons of lavender blooms.
 Bring to a boil, reduce, and strain.
 Your syrup is now ready to be used.
-I love the idea of pouring a homemade lavender syrup into small bottles to add to gift baskets for friends!
+I love the idea of pouring the homemade lavender syrup into small bottles to add to gift baskets for friends!

 4. Give cookies a kick: Lavender blooms can be added to any cookie recipe to give them a unique flavor.
 Just stir the blooms directly into the batter and bake as you normally would.
 You can also use this trick with sweet bread recipes if you wish.